andywar65/dj-hx-patterns/README.md

 ### Bulk table
 Long list with pagination.
 Modify or delete in bulk.
 ### Hierarchy
-Like previous, but you build trees instead of lists.
+Tree of hierarchical items.
 Based on fabulous lightweight [django-tree-queries](https://django-tree-queries.readthedocs.io/en/latest/).
+### Timeline
+A timeline of hierarchical items.
+Items may have start date or follow parent item.
 ## TODO
-Tests, Timeline app.
+Tests.